ngmysamuel/compiler-n2t/readme.md

     - `poetry shell`
     - Alternatively, pre-pend `poetry run` to all the commands in step 5 below
 5. To run
-    - Compiler: `py -m compiler_xml.JackAnalyzer -p path/to/input.jack -o path/to/output.vm`
+    - Compiler: `py -m compiler_xml.JackAnalyzer -p path/to/jack/files -o path/to/vm/files`
-    - Translator: `py -m translator.VMTranslator path/to/input.vm path/to/output.asm`
+    - Translator: `py -m translator.VMTranslator path/to/vm/files path/to/asm/files`
-    - Assembler: `py -m assembly.driver path/to/input.asm path/to/output.hack`
+    - Assembler: `py -m assembly.driver path/to/asm/files path/to/hack/files`
     - End to end: `py -m end_to_end.end_to_end -p path/to/jack/files`

 ### 2. Download a release (for Unix)

 Download a release from the GitHub repository [here](https://github.com/ngmysamuel/compiler-n2t/releases).
 This release builds the `end_to_end` module.

-> Do note that the `end_to_end` module is merely an academic exercise at the moment as the OS is not yet included.
-The binary produced from `end_to_end` will not produce the expected results.
+> Do note that the binary and assembly the `end_to_end` module generates will not produce the expected results as the OS is not yet included.

 # How to test